U.S. fracking firms stay in top gear despite oil price slump

 Just putting on a brave face as a downturn looms?
 Perhaps, but the optimism could also reflect confidence that the U.S. shale industry is more resilient to retreating oil prices than investors might think.

-Oil prices have fallen 30 percent since late June and shares of such firms as U.S. Silica Holdings (SLCA.N) and Hi Crush (HCLP.N), which supply sand to U.S. drillers, followed, dumped by investors anticipating 2015 output cuts and a drop in demand.
+Oil prices have fallen 30 percent since late June and shares of such firms as U.S. Silica Holdings and Hi Crush, which supply sand to U.S. drillers, followed, dumped by investors anticipating 2015 output cuts and a drop in demand.

 However, the service companies say business remains as strong as ever.
 Furthermore, they point out that most of their supply has been bought under long term contracts meaning next year should be good too.